-Restraint of a student at the school may only take place when a student acts in a manner which places their safety, or the safety of another person, at risk.
+Restraint of a student at the school may only take place when a student acts in a manner that places their safety or the safety of another person at risk.
 When restraint can be predicted to be required, it must be documented in a plan and clearly communicated to the student's family.
-Staff who are likely to be required to restrain should be trained in minimal force restraint practices.
+Staff who are likely to be required to restrain should be trained in minimal-force restraint practices.
+Where restraint is required due to factors of imminent risk, staff are empowered to do so if trained.